choojun/sas/README.md

 [P10a2.sas](https://github.com/choojun/sas/blob/main/P10a2.sas) How to use PROC SGPANEL with VBOX-HBOX to create comparative panel with [boxplots](https://en.wikipedia.org/wiki/Box_plot)

+  * In measuring data central tendency and data variability, boxplot utilizes a standardized way of displaying the dataset based on the five-number summary: the minimum, the maximum, the sample median, and the first and third quartiles.
+    * Minimum (Q0 or 0th percentile): the lowest data score in the data set excluding any outliers
+    * Maximum (Q4 or 100th percentile): the highest data score in the data set excluding any outliers
+    * Median (Q2 or 50th percentile): the middle value in the data set
+    * First quartile (Q1 or 25th percentile): also known as the lower quartile q_n(0.25), it is the median of the lower half of the dataset.
+    * Third quartile (Q3 or 75th percentile): also known as the upper quartile q_n(0.75), it is the median of the upper half of the dataset.
+  * Boxplots, also known as box-and-whisker plots, are useful for visualizing data distribution.
+Outliers, significantly different from the rest of the data, may be plotted as individual points (a.k.a. student scores) beyond the box-plot's whiskers.
+While whiskers typically end at observed data points, their definitions can vary.
+To identify outliers, a common approach involves calculating the interquartile range (IQR).
+A whisker is drawn from the upper quartile (Q3) to the largest data point within 1.5 times the IQR above Q3.
+Similarly, a whisker is drawn from the lower quartile (Q1) to the smallest data point within 1.5 times the IQR below Q1.
+Data points beyond these whiskers are considered outliers and are often plotted as individual points, such as dots, small circles, or stars.

 [P10b1.sas](https://github.com/choojun/sas/blob/main/P10b1.sas) How to use PROC CHART to create pie chart

 [P10b2.sas](https://github.com/choojun/sas/blob/main/P10b2.sas) How to use PROC TEMPLATE and PROC SGRENDER to create pie chart